Preparing for Your Disability Hearing

 After the Hearing

 When You Get Your Decision

-When your decision arrives, make sure that your lawyer received a copy.
+When your decision arrives, make sure that your disability attorney received a copy.
 Your copy and your lawyer’s copy of the decision are supposed to be sent to each of you on the same day.
 However, every once in a while, because of a hearing office mistake, your lawyer may not be sent a copy of the decision.
 When this happens, your lawyer doesn’t know what is going on in your case.
-Your lawyer won’t know, for example, whether the favorable decision contains an error that needs to be corrected right away; your lawyer won’t be able to monitor payment of your benefit; and your lawyer won’t know if you received a denial decision that needs to be appealed.
+Your lawyer won’t know, for example, whether the favorable decision contains an error that needs to be corrected right away, won’t be able to monitor payment of your benefit, and won’t know if you received a denial decision that needs to be appealed.

-So, win or lose, call your lawyer’s office when you get a decision to find out if your lawyer received a copy.
+So, win or lose, call your disability law firm when you get a decision to find out if your lawyer received a copy.

 If You Lose

-Sometimes good, well presented cases are lost.
+Sometimes good, well-presented cases are lost.
 It is hard to figure out why, but it happens.
 There are usually some possibilities for appeal.
-If you lose, be sure to consult with your lawyer right away about appealing your case.
+If you lose, be sure to consult with your Social Security attorney right away about appealing your case.
 Do this as soon as possible.
 It is absolutely essential that you appeal to the Appeals Council within 60 days of the judge’s decision or you will lose your right to appeal.